mohankumarpaluru/oracle-freetier-instance-creation/README.md

 - `DISPLAY_NAME`: Name of the Instance
 - `REQUEST_WAIT_TIME_SECS`: Wait before trying to launch an instance again.
 - `SSH_AUTHORIZED_KEYS_FILE`: Give the absolute path of an SSH public key for ARM instance. **The program will create a public and private key pair with the name specified if the key file doesn't exist; otherwise, it uses the one specified**.
 - `OCI_SUBNET_ID`: The `OCID` of an existing subnet that will be used when creating an ARM instance.
+Only use it for running script from local.
+DO NOT ADD THIS IF YOU ARE ALREADY RUNNING IN A MICRO INSTANCE.
     >  This can be found in `Networking` >`Virtual cloud networks` > `<VPC-Name>` > `Subnet Details`.
 - `OCI_IMAGE_ID`: *Image_id* of the desired OS and version; the script will generate the `image_list.json`.
 - `OCI_COMPUTE_SHAPE`: Free-tier compute shape of the instance to launch.
 Defaults to ARM, but configurable if you are running into capacity issues for the free AMD instance in your home region.
 Acceptable values `VM.Standard.A1.Flex` and `VM.Standard.E2.1.Micro`.